Improvements for mlrose applied to the Traveling Salesperson Problem: ga

 The \gls{ga} is an optimization and search procedure that is inspired by the maxim \enquote{survival of the fittest} in natural evolution.
 A candidate solution (individual) is encoded by a string over some alphabet (genetic code).
 Individuals are modified by two genetic operators: (i) random alteration (mutation) of single individuals and (ii) recombination of two parents (crossover) to form offsprings.
 Given a set of individuals (population), a selection mechanism based on a fitness function together with the two genetic operators produce a sequence of populations (generations).
 The genetic operators promote exploration of the search space while the selection mechanism attempts to promote the survival of fit individuals over generations.
 The \gls{ga} as implemented in \textit{mlrose} terminates after no progress has been made for a certain number of generations or a predefined maximum number of generations.

 For \gls{ga} to work well, it is paramount that a reasonable genetic representation of individuals is used.
 In particular, the crossover operator needs to have the property that the recombination of two fit parents produces fit offsprings again, otherwise the genetic structure of fit individuals would not survive over generations and \gls{ga} easily degenerates to a randomized search.
-Furthermore, the efficiency of \gls{ga} depends on the initial population, the selection, and the recombination strategy.
-The mutation rate and the size of the population are hyperparameters.
+For further details on the \gls{ga}, the reader be reffered to \cite[Chapter~4]{russel2010}.